4pplet/bootlegs/README.md

 ## Revisions:
 - A1: Initial prototype
 - A2: Added JST-connector for daughter board.
 Removed notch for usb-connector for better compatibility on daughter board builds.
+- B1: Changed matrix for better support for ISO-alps and made all bootlegs compatible with each other (same QMK and VIA implementation for all four)